Can You Recycle This?

 1) Why should you recycle paper products?
 The natural cellulose fibers that make paper products can generally be used to make new products up to seven times (especially when combined with some fresh fiber).

 2) Recycling isn’t the only option.
 Paper packaging’s durability means that it can be reused.
-Flatten boxes for easy storage, and come gift-wrapping time you’re all set.
+Flatten boxes for easy storage, and you’ll be all set come gift-wrapping time.

 Check your local recycling rules with The Recycling Partnership